 With that said, we also allow for an X factor in this model for this reason.
 We recognize that our survey of proposed conditions for consciousness is not comprehensive, in that it might exclude conditions that it should include, and it might also exclude interactions among conditions.
 We thus include a line in our model that allows for such possibilities.
 Of course, a more comprehensive treatment of X factors would account for a wider range of views and a wider range of interactions, some of which could make near-term AI sentience more likely and others of which could make it less likely.
-But for present purposes we allow only for views and interactions that make near-term AI sentience less likely, in the spirit of showing that even when we make assumptions that favor negligibility, negligibility can still be hard to establish.
+But for present purposes we allow only for views and interactions that make near-term AI consciousness less likely, in the spirit of showing that even when we make assumptions that favor negligibility, negligibility can still be hard to establish.

-Finally, we should note that this model is conservative in another way as well.
-A comprehensive estimate about the probability of near-term AI moral standing would need to consider more than the probability of near-term AI sentience, since it would also need to consider other potential bases of moral standing.
-Specifically, a more comprehensive model might need to estimate the probability that each theory of moral standing is correct, estimate the probability that some near-term AI systems will have moral standing according to each theory, and then put it all together to generate an estimate that reflects our normative uncertainty and our descriptive uncertainty.
-But since our aim is only to establish a sufficient condition for moral considerability, we think that this simple model is useful despite these important limitations.
+Finally, as we note in the introduction to this paper, a comprehensive estimate about the probability of near-term AI moral standing might need to consider more than the probability of near-term AI consciousness.
+Specifically, if multiple theories of moral standing have a non-negligible chance of being correct, then we will need to estimate the probability that each theory is correct, estimate the probability that some near-term AI systems will have moral standing according to each theory, and then put it all together to generate an estimate that reflects our normative uncertainty and our descriptive uncertainty.
+We expect that expanding our model in this manner would drive the probability of AI moral standing up, not down, but we emphasize that our conclusion in this paper is tentative until we confirm that.

-With that in mind, the table below illustrates that even if we assume, implausibly in our view, that a biological substrate or function has a very high chance of being necessary and a 100% chance of being unmet; that an X factor has a very high chance of being both necessary and unmet; and that each moderately demanding condition has a high chance of being both necessary (except attention schema; see above) and unmet (except embodiment and grounded perception; see above) (even though other moderately demanding conditions are plausibly already met too and researchers are pursuing promising strategies for meeting them); we can still end up with a one in a thousand chance of AI sentience by 2030 - which, we believe, is more than enough to warrant at least some moral consideration for at least some near-term AI systems.
+With that in mind, the table below illustrates that even if we assume, implausibly in our view, that a biological substrate or function has a very high chance of being necessary and a 100% chance of being unmet; that an X factor has a very high chance of being both necessary and unmet; and that each moderately demanding condition has a high chance of being both necessary (except attention schema; see above) and unmet (except embodiment and grounded perception; see above) (even though other moderately demanding conditions are plausibly already met too and researchers are pursuing promising strategies for meeting them); we can still end up with a one in a thousand chance of AI consciousness by 2030 - which, we believe, is more than enough to warrant at least some moral consideration for at least some near-term AI systems.